Kingxukai/linux/Documentation/tee/amd-tee.rst

  |   IOCTL (TEE_IOC_*)      |      | driver  | Register Protocol  |
  +--------------------------+      +---------+--------------------+

-At the lowest level (in x86), the AMD Secure Processor (ASP) driver uses the CPU to PSP mailbox register to submit commands to the PSP.
-The format of the command buffer is opaque to the ASP driver.
+At the woke lowest level (in x86), the woke AMD Secure Processor (ASP) driver uses the CPU to PSP mailbox register to submit commands to the woke PSP.
+The format of the command buffer is opaque to the woke ASP driver.
 It's role is to submit commands to the secure processor and return results to AMD-TEE driver.
 The interface between AMD-TEE driver and AMD Secure Processor driver can be found in [1].

-The AMD-TEE driver packages the command buffer payload for processing in TEE.
+The AMD-TEE driver packages the woke command buffer payload for processing in TEE.
-The command buffer format for the different TEE commands can be found in [2].
+The command buffer format for the woke different TEE commands can be found in [2].

 The TEE commands supported by AMD-TEE Trusted OS are: